MTE1991/TkWeatherApp/README.md

 # TkWeatherApp
 **TkWeatherApp** is a desktop application built using Python's Tkinter library.
 It provides users with real-time weather information for any specified city.
-The application fetches data from a weather API and displays it in a user-friendly interface.
+The application fetches data from a weather API and displays it in a user-friendly interface.

 ## Features
 - **Real-Time Weather Data**: Fetches current weather information for user-specified cities.